antfriend/antfriend.github.io/bioelectric_resonance.md

 Each TTDB node has its **1-hop neighborhood** — the set of nodes its outbound edges reach directly.
 This neighborhood is the node's semantic umwelt: the slice of the graph it can "see" without multi-hop traversal.

-In the biosemiotic layer of Mnemon, the umwelt is not just a technical property — it is the **condition for meaning**.
+In the biosemiotic layer of TTE, the umwelt is not just a technical property — it is the **condition for meaning**.
 A concept does not exist in isolation; it exists in relation to its neighbors.
 The meaning of `@LAT43.3LON-71.1` (Bioelectric Pattern Memory) is partially constituted by its `resonates_with` edge to `@LAT44.4LON-116.2` (Coordinate-as-Identity) and its `child_of` edge to `@LAT42.5LON-71.1` (Tufts).
 Remove those edges and the concept becomes an orphan — present in the file, but stripped of relational meaning.

 This is why edge-wiring is the primary act of TTDB curation, not writing.
 Any text can be stored in a TTDB file.
 What makes it *knowledge* is the edges — the connections that situate it in a meaning-neighborhood.
 The umwelt is built by edge-laying.